wx-chevalier/Awesome-Lists-and-CheatSheets/Language/Zoo/Go/Go-OpenSource-List.md

 - [2015-fsnotify #Project#](https://github.com/fsnotify/fsnotify): Cross-platform file system notifications for Go.

+- [2019-statik #Project#](https://github.com/rakyll/statik): statik allows you to embed a directory of static files into your Go binary to be later served from an http.FileSystem.

 ## Database

 - [Bolt #Project#](https://github.com/boltdb/bolt): An embedded key/value database for Go.